 Obviously, a perfect world without theft is impossible.
 But what's the key to reducing the amount of break-ins?
 It's better locks and keys.

-Whether you're handling loss prevention at a retail store, managing physical assets at public buildings or trying to cut operational costs at a factory, you need the most secured key systems on the market.
+Whether you're handling loss prevention at a retail store, managing physical assets at public buildings or trying to cut operational costs at a factory, you need the most secure key systems on the market.
 It's how you can protect your assets, reduce shrink and theft, and lower security costs.

 If you've already done some research, you may be deciding between rekeying locks and rekeyable locks.
-Discussed here is all you need to know to decide which one is better for your business.
+Discussed here is all you need to know to decide which one is a better fit for your business.

 The Truth About Rekeying Locks

 While rekeying locks certainly makes a facility secure, it takes a long time and is expensive.
 Many businesses, organizations and municipalities simply can't afford it.
-Thankfully, there is a cheaper and more efficient way to change a lock system: rekeyable locks.
+Thankfully, there is a cheaper and more efficient way to change a lock system: user-rekeyable locks.